shalabycr7/AudioHaze/README.md

 ### Task List

+- [ ] Add Support For More Audio Formats like `.mp3`
 - [x] Add Support For Stereo Files
-- [ ] Add Support For More Audio Formats like `.mp3`
-- [ ] Remove Deprecated Functions
+- [x] Remove Audio Libraries/Functions

 ### Changelogs

 * **V 0.3**
+  > Playing Audio Does Not Freeze The App Anymore But There Maybe Some Delay Applying Operation Due To The New Method Of Writing Frames
     * Some minor improvements to the code :heavy_check_mark:
     * Fixed Minor Bugs And Improved Optimizations :heavy_check_mark:
+    * Added Support For Playing Audio Async :heavy_check_mark:
+    * Added Stop Button :heavy_check_mark:
+    * Display Audio File Duration :heavy_check_mark:

 * **V 0.2**
     * Added Support For Stereo Audio Files :heavy_check_mark:
     * Fixed Minor Bugs And Improved Optimizations :heavy_check_mark: